How does UK inflation work? ONS process for calculating cost of living through CPI and RPI explained

 The thinking is that this contributes towards a healthy economy, where people spend their cash and create more demand for goods and services by doing so, which maintains supply chains and employment.
 If there was deflation, it is believed consumers would not feel the need to spend as much right away because their purchasing power could extend further in the future.

-One key thing to note with inflation is that even if the rate is going down, prices are still rising.
-Given prices were already rising this time last year, the percentage increase you see today should be viewed as being in addition to the percentage increase recorded last year.
+One key thing to note with inflation is that even if the rate is going down, prices are still rising on average.
+Given prices were already rising this time last year, the percentage increase you see today should be viewed as being in addition to the percentage increase recorded last year (10.1% as of July 2022).

-Research has also indicated that the cost of living has risen much more for those on the lowest incomes.
-Research by progressive think tank the Resolution Foundation has found the poorest tenth of the UK population saw price rises of 12% in January compared to 9% for the country’s wealthiest tenth.
+Research has indicated that the cost of living has risen much more for those on the lowest incomes.
+Analysis by progressive think tank the Resolution Foundation has found the poorest tenth of the UK population are seeing price rises that are 2% higher compared to the country’s wealthiest tenth, as they tend to spend a greater proportion of their income on basic necessities.

 How is inflation calculated?